late-mate/late-mate/website/update-002.md

 Prototype progress has set morale very high.
 Next steps include:

-- develop a USB driver and
+- ditch Fusion 360 for SolidWorks (if you know you know),
+- get the device talking over USB, and
 - develop a desktop app that will control it.

 All in Rust, of course.
 So safe.
 So strongly typed.